thebevrishot/janus/metamask/README.md

   - Either directly through Janus with `--https-key ./path --https-cert ./path2` see [SSL](../README.md#ssl)
   - Through the Makefile `make docker-configure-https && make run-janus-https`
   - Or do it yourself with a proxy (eg, nginx)
-- Client side transaction signing is not implemented yet